By Mady Stoner

 Gorge Clifton Waterfall in Yellow Springs

 A smaller, but no less beautiful frozen waterfall worth visiting is the Gorge Clifton Waterfall, part of the Clifton Gorge State Nature Preserve in Yellow Springs.
 This hike is two miles, featuring a stretch of the Little Miami State and National Scenic River.
-Continue on east and connect to trails of John Bryan State Park.
+Continue on east and connect to trails at John Bryan State Park.
 Because this waterfall is smaller, it's likely to freeze over more quickly than the falls listed above.

 Bonus: this park is right outside the town of Yellow Springs.
-This quaint little town is full of life and color, with plenty of restaurants and shops where can recoup after your hike before hitting the road.
+This quaint town is full of life and color, with plenty of restaurants and shops where can recoup after your hike before hitting the road.

 More frozen waterfalls in Ohio to check out: